Chapters

 Decouple From Other Developer Workstreams

-However, this means that a developer saying a feature is “ready” doesn’t always really mean it’s ready.
+However, this means that a developer saying a feature is “ready” doesn’t necessarily mean it is.
 It can often mean that their branch is ready in isolation, or that they’ve run some tests, but if the whole suite of new features or changes isn’t ready to be tested against, it can slow down the process and hamper productivity.
-One solution is to implement feature flags, which allow developers essentially their own development lanes that can be decoupled from all the other changes that may come out in a release.

 Focus On Developer Experience